horodylova/portfolio/README.md

 ## Overview

 A modern, responsive portfolio website built with Next.js and React, showcasing my skills, experience, and projects as a frontend developer.
-The portfolio features a clean, intuitive design with smooth animations and interactive elements, added  Kendo licence.
+The portfolio features a clean, intuitive design with smooth animations and interactive elements, added  Kendo licence .

 ## Features